Nationals vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 - Oddsmakers have implied with the moneyline set for this matchup that the Nationals have a 33.3% chance of pulling out a win.

-- So far this season, Washington and its opponents have hit the over in 74 of its 155 games with a total.
+- Games involving Washington have gone over the total set by bookmakers in 74 of 156 chances this season.

-- The Nationals are 10-10-0 against the spread in their 20 games with a line set by sportsbooks this season.
+- The Nationals have an against the spread record of 10-10-0 in 20 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!